 Is connecting an amplifier to a receiver without pre outs possible?
 While a pre out makes the connection easier and offers better control, it sure is possible to connect an amplifier to a receiver without pre outs.
 Here are some options:

 - Tape Out: Well, if your receiver is older, it may have a tape out and you can use that.
 Tape out is an unbalanced RCA stereo output.
 These outputs provide a feed of the signal that can be fed into the amplifier’s input source selector.
 You should note that tape outputs are line level signals.
-This means, you’ll be able to so it may play at full volume, unless you have a volume or gain control on the amplifier.
-In fact, you should make sure your amplifier have a volume control or you may fry your speakers!
+This means you’ll be able to so it may play at full volume unless you have a volume or gain control on the amplifier.
+In fact, you should make sure your amplifier has volume control or you may fry your speakers!
 It’s not ideal, but it can work.
 For more clarity, you can learn more about pre out vs line out.

 - Use High Level Inputs: Some amps have high level inputs built in.
 Moreover, you can also get a line level converter which will convert the speaker out signal from the receiver to a line level signal (RCA) output.

 Additionally, you could also go for an inexpensive pre/pro and separate amplifier.

 What if you want to add a pre out option to a receiver without pre outs?
 Is it possible to add pre out to a receiver?
 It’s a common question from DIY enthusiasts while in the process of building power amps.

 Well, you could always reroute the pre amp to the power amp in the receiver.
 However, you may need to employ signal splitting.

 However, you’ll need to know the output impedance of the preamp and the input impedance of the power amps to make this work.
 It can get quite technical, so if you’re not into audio DIY, just buy a receiver.

 Which Brand Receivers Have Pre Outs?